edur409/Circumferential-Surface-Waves/CMASW_Curves_Steel_Sphere/README.md

 - Sato, Y. and Usami, T. (1962).
 Basic study on the oscillation of a homogeneous elastic sphere-Part I: Frequency of the Free Oscillations, Geophysical Magazine, 31(15-24).

 - Brune, J. N. (1964).
 Travel times, body waves, and normal modes of the earth.
 Bulletin of the Seismological Society of America, 54(6A), 2099-2128. [https://doi.org/10.1785/BSSA05406A2099](https://doi.org/10.1785/BSSA05406A2099)

+- Abramowitz, M., & Stegun, I. A. (1972).
+Handbook of Mathematical Functions with Formulas, Graphs, and Mathematical Tables.
+National Bureau of Standards Applied Mathematics Series 55.
+Tenth Printing.

 - D. Royer, E. Dieulesaint, X. Jia, Y. Shui; Optical generation and detection of surface acoustic waves on a sphere.
 Appl.
 Phys.
 Lett.
 29 February 1988; 52 (9): 706–708. [doi: https://doi.org/10.1063/1.99353](https://doi.org/10.1063/1.99353)